 With clean filters doing their job, you have less dust accumulating on the surfaces of your home or business.

-It’s important to know that typical paper HVAC filters are NOT designed to trap pet dander, pollen, mold, and bacteria.
-However, you can get HEPA filters for your HVAC system that can really help to improve the indoor air quality in your space.
+It’s important to know that typical paper HVAC filters are NOT designed to trap pet dander, pollen, mold, bacteria, or viruses.
+However, you can get higher efficiency filters (such as HEPA filters) for your HVAC system that can really help to improve the indoor air quality in your space.

 If you live or work in a location with poor air quality conditions (including ground-floor locations in a congested city, a restaurant, a salon, or a manufacturing facility), investing in HEPA HVAC filters and changing them frequently can help to keep occupants healthy.